The Commonplace

 0.07

 The impact of AI on patient outcomes (e.g., mortality, rebleeding) was rarely addressed.
-Consumer Welfare null_result high patient outcomes (mortality, rebleeding)
+Consumer Welfare null_result patient outcomes (mortality, rebleeding)

 0.12

 Most evidence came from retrospective studies or meta-analyses, with limited prospective or randomized controlled trials.
-Research Productivity null_result high study design distribution (retrospective vs prospective/RCT)
+Research Productivity null_result study design distribution (retrospective vs prospective/RCT)

 n=40